-Sheesham Wood: A Complete Guide to the Indian Rosewood
+Sheesham Wood: All You Need to Know About Indian Rosewood

-When it comes to timeless, elegant, and durable hardwoods, Sheesham wood—also known as Indian Rosewood (Dalbergia Sissoo)—stands out as one of the most popular choices for homes and furniture making in India and across the globe.
-This hardwood, native to the sub-Himalayan region, has been treasured for centuries due to its strength, unique beauty, and versatile uses.
+When it comes to classic, good-looking and robust hardwoods, it is hard to go past Sheesham Wood, also known as Indian Rosewood (Dalbergia Sissoo), a heavy hardwood that is used in homes and for the construction of furniture in India and around the world.
+This hardwood, which is indigenous to the sub-Himalayan region, has been prized for centuries for its strength, distinctive appearance and the diversity of its uses.

-Thanks to its hardness and density, Sheesham is widely used for furniture, carving, flooring, and even musical instruments.
-Manufacturers emphasize that its natural imperfections, such as mineral streaks or knots, are celebrated features that give each piece character.
+Sheesham, known especially for its hardness and density, is commonly used for both furniture, wood carving, and flooring, and is also used to make musical instruments.
+Manufacturers stress that its natural imperfections — say, mineral streaks or knots — are luxe features that lend each a bit of character.

 Benefits of Sheesham Wood

-Pest Resistance – Natural oils protect it from termites and decay.
+Pest Resistant – Natural oils protect it from termites and rot.

 Sheesham Wood Furniture